sdan/vlite/README.md

 # VLite V2

 Improvements upon the original [VLite](https://github.com/sdan/vlite).
-Still blazing fast, and still in Numpy, but with many more features.
+Blazing fast and with even more features.
 You can find the original information about the project from Surya [here](https://twitter.com/sdand/status/1676256437918633984).
-All written in < 250 lines of Python!
+All written in < 200 lines of Python!
 Download via `pip install vlite2`.
 PyPi project found [here](https://pypi.org/project/vlite2/).

-# V2 Improvements
+# Implemented V2 Improvements

-I (Ray) had been using this for a few projects and found I had some more use cases not in the original.
+I had been using this for a few projects and found I had some more use cases not in the original.
 New features are as follows:

 * VLite now allows you to remember metadata associated with topk texts, allowing it to be used as a semantic